rails/rails/guides/source/active_record_basics.md

 When generating a Rails application, an abstract `ApplicationRecord` class will be created in `app/models/application_record.rb`.
-The `ApplicationRecord` class inherits from [`ActiveRecord::Base`](https://api.rubyonrails.org/classes/ActiveRecord/Base.html) and it's what turns a regular ruby class into an Active Record model.
+The `ApplicationRecord` class inherits from [`ActiveRecord::Base`](https://api.rubyonrails.org/classes/ActiveRecord/Base.html) and it's what turns a regular Ruby class into an Active Record model.

 `ApplicationRecord` is the base class for all models in your app.
 To create